NHSDigital/record-a-vaccination-guidance/app/maternity/adding-patients.md

 ## Sensitive Flags (S-Flags) and patients who have died

 Patients with an S-Flag or who have died will not appear in your list of patients alongside any vaccination information.
 Instead, those patients will be on a separate page called ‘Import issues’.
-For each patient, you will be able to see why they have been put on this page.
+You will be able to see why each patient has been put on this page.

 ## If a patient has no NHS number